coin723/dashboard-v2/README.md

 ### CCTV implementation tips ###
 For the purpose of test, we have used Synology Surveillance Station as a solution for CCTV management and streaming service.
 Streaming is utilised through the Web API of the system.

-Given the IP address, correct port number, camera ID, and session ID, using this address gets the video streaming by GET method:
+Given the IP address, correct port number, camera ID, and session ID, using this URL gets the video streaming by GET method:

     http://{{IP address of the NAS}}:{{set port number which is 5000 by default}}/webapi/SurveillanceStation/videoStreaming.cgi?api=SYNO.SurveillanceStation.VideoStream&version=1&method=Stream&cameraId={{camera ID managed by Surveillance Station}}&format=hls&_sid={{session ID}}